-The minimum cash funding requirements related to the Company's defined benefit pension plans are estimated to be approximately \$0.7 million in 2015, and zero in both 2016 and 2017.
+The minimum cash funding requirements related to the Company's defined benefit pension plans are estimated to be zero in 2016, and approximately \$0.5 million in 2017 and \$2.9 million in 2018.

 Other

 Management believes that, for the periods presented, inflation has not had a material effect on the Company's results of operations.